johanzi/OPM_transcriptome_assembly/README.md

 # Data

 The data contain 3 stages (L2, L4, L5) with at least 3 biological replicates, 11 samples in total.
-Data are available on NCBI BioProject PRJNA1072613.
+Raw fastq files and the transcriptome shotgun assembly (TSA) are available on the NCBI BioProject [PRJNA1072613](https://www.ncbi.nlm.nih.gov/bioproject/PRJNA1072613) and [GKRZ00000000](https://www.ncbi.nlm.nih.gov/nuccore/GKRZ00000000), respectively.

 Summary from fastqc and multiqc on the 22 raw fastq files:

 | Sample Name  | % Dups | % GC | M Seqs |
 |--------------|--------|------|--------|